zacbraddy/Vimspirational/README.md

 1. Open up vim and use the command `:PI` to install all the plugins probably best to restart VIM after that just to be sure
 1. Add my little git alias scripts to your global git config. `edit-unmerged` opens all unmerged changes in vim, helpful for when you have merge conflicts and you want to open them all to edit them. `add-unmerged` adds all the unmerged files to the staged changes for after you've done the merge. `prune-branches` deletes all local branches that no longer have a remote on the server. `prune-branches-force` does the same thing but deletes the branch even if it has unpushed changes, be careful with that second one!
 1. Install npm packages globally with `npm i flow prettier cowsay lolcatjs grecent -g`

-## On Linux
-Pretty much the same as macos except change out the ways in which you install things.
-You still symlink the same etc.

 ## Steps to setup on Windows
 #### NOTE: this is largely deprecated now as it's been ages since I've worked on Windows and I'm unsure if this will still even work with the current dot files but left it here as there shouldn't be too much work needed to revive it